wireapp/wire-server-deploy/offline/wiab-staging.md

 - **[Deploying Kubernetes and stateful services](docs_ubuntu_22.04.md#deploying-kubernetes-and-stateful-services)**
   - Run `d ./bin/offline-cluster.sh` to deploy Kubernetes and stateful services (Cassandra, PostgreSQL, Elasticsearch, Minio, RabbitMQ).
 This script deploys all infrastructure needed for Wire backend operations.

+*Note: Ensure all Helm charts use the values and secrets files in their `values/` directories—do not run `helm install` without them, or it will fall back to defaults and the artifact-provided values won’t apply.*

 ### Wire Components Deployment

 - **Deploying Helm charts**
   - **[Deploying stateless services and other dependencies](docs_ubuntu_22.04.md#deploying-stateless-dependencies)**
-    - Deploy cassandra-external, elasticsearch-external, minio-external, and databases-ephemeral helm charts to set up connections to external data services and stateless database dependencies.
+    - Deploy cassandra-external, elasticsearch-external, minio-external, rabbitmq-external and databases-ephemeral helm charts to set up connections to external data services and stateless database dependencies.

   - **[Deploying Wire Server](docs_ubuntu_22.04.md#deploying-wire-server)**
     - Install the core Wire backend platform with `d helm install wire-server ./charts/wire-server`.
 Update `values/wire-server/values.yaml` with your domain and inspect `values/wire-server/secrets.yaml` for required secrets.